SightedBike273/free-v-bucks/how-to-use-gopbot-slash-commands/slash-commands/a-list-of-all-commands.md

 * /walls \<username> - Look up Walls stats
 * /zombies {username} - Lookup zombies stats

+### Hypixel SKYBLOCK Commands

+* /fetchur - Check what the fetchur wants today

 ### Other Commands

 * /apple - Get a picture of an apple